 What’s the Difference Between CARFAX and AutoCheck?

-CARFAX is the name that most car shoppers know…”Show me the CARFAX”!
-There are certainly cheaper alternatives in the VHR market; however, none have the branding and name recognition of CARFAX.
-At the end of the day, if a customer is asking for a CARFAX History Report, providing an alternative/cheaper brand may not sit well and could impact sales closings.
+As two leaders in the field, CARFAX and AutoCheck can tend to be slightly pricier than lesser-known alternatives.
+Dealers will pay a premium for CARFAX because of the consumer name recognition.
+And at the end of the day, if a customer is asking for a CARFAX History Report, providing an alternative/cheaper brand may not sit well and could impact sales closings.

 AutoCheck is typically known as the cheaper alternative to CARFAX.
 Many dealers and wholesale buyers prefer AutoCheck because they have exclusive access to Manheim and Adesa auctions’ data reports.
 This breeds confidence with the dealer, but not necessarily the car buyer.